aptakhin/opday/README.md

 opday docker build-push-deploy --build-arg "BACKEND_TAG=0.0.1"
 ```

-This tool requires local installation of another tools like: `docker`, `ssh`, `scp`.
+This tool requires local installation of another tools and their availability in the shell: `docker`, `ssh`, `scp`.

 # The idea

 This tool prioritizes simplicity and imperativeness over scaling and decorativeness.
 It provides a simple yet flexible way to maintain basic Ops operations and automates its own infrastructure.
-The main features are based on `docker` and `docker compose`.
+There are plenty amount of `deploy.sh` scripts we might write manually or tools like [umputun/spot](https://github.com/umputun/spot), [Kamal](https://kamal-deploy.org/) or Ansible.
+Usage of some of them might be overkill, but also I don't want to force people to learn one more DSL for this obvious deployment stuff.
+This time might be spent on learning better new programming language, Kubernetes or speaking language :) Hence, the main features are based on `docker` and `docker compose`.

 * Allocation of resources on virtual private and dedicated servers
 * Multiple providers support (docker, databases, monitoring, S3, and other storages)